 On Ubuntu – Ajenti requires ubuntu 16.04 or later.
 Previous releases might work with Python upgraded

 wget http://repo.ajenti.org/debian/key -O- | sudo apt-key add - sudo echo "deb http://repo.ajenti.org/ng/debian main main ubuntu" >> /etc/apt/sources.list

 After adding required repository in our system, Let’s install Ajenti control panel using following command.

-Ajenti default works on port 8000 with secure http (HTTPS).
+Ajenti default works on port 8000 with secure HTTP (HTTPS).
 You will most likely receive a warning message indicating that there is an issue with the server’s certificate.
-There is no problem, because Ajenti is using self signed certificate. we just need to accept it and proceed.
+There is no problem because Ajenti is using a self signed certificate. we just need to accept it and proceed.

 svr2.tecadmin.net:8000/ Username: rootPassword: admin